-The San Antonio River Walk, one of the most romantic adventures in the country, is the number one attraction in Texas.
-It’s 15.2 miles in length and broken into three sections.
+The San Antonio River Walk, one of the most romantic adventures in the country, is the most popular attraction in San Antonio, Texas, and maybe the whole state.
+Also known as Paseo del Rio, it is 15.2 miles in length and broken into three sections.

-In addition to the downtown River Walk, the Museum Reach extends approximately four miles north, populated with condominiums, apartments, hotels, and several museums.
+In addition to the downtown River Walk, the Museum Reach extends approximately 4 miles north, populated with condominiums, apartments, hotels, and several museums.

 3. The Grotto

 Carlos Cortes created a concrete grotto with cave-like walls with craggy faces, splashing waterfalls, and winding passageways with stalagmites and stalactites.
 A street-level stairway leads into the jaws of a giant jaguar head, with steps leading down to a picnic area, thatched-roof palapa, benches, and recessed lighting.